Niklas Süle: Bayern Munich

 Süle's first appearance came as he was named a starter for Bayern Munich's season opener against Bayer 04 Leverkusen on 18 August 2017.
 He scored the first goal of the 2017–18 Bundesliga season, heading in a free kick from fellow Bayern newcomer and Hoffenheim-product Sebastian Rudy.
 On 12 September 2017, Süle made his Champions League debut against Anderlecht.
 Süle played in 27 Bundesliga matches and scored two goals.
 He made nine appearances in the Champions League during the season.

 Süle won his first Bundesliga title after Bayern Munich finished 21 points ahead of second-placed Schalke 04.
 Süle also reached his first DFB-Pokal final as Bayern Munich were beaten 3–1 by Süle's former youth club, Eintracht Frankfurt.

 Süle started the 2018–19 season by playing in the 2018 German Super Cup, which Bayern won 5–0.
 On 20 April 2019, Süle scored the winning goal in a 1–0 win over Werder Bremen.
 The win kept Bayern at the top of the Bundesliga table.

 On 18 May 2019, Süle won his second Bundesliga title as Bayern finished with 78 points, two points above Dortmund.
 A week later, Süle won his first DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
 He played in 31 Bundesliga matches and scored two goals.
 During the Bundesliga season, Süle had a 95 percent pass completion while having the fourth most touches of any Bundesliga player.
 Süle appeared in 42 matches in all competitions and scored two goals.

-Süle tore his anterior cruciate ligament injury in the 12th minute of the team's eighth league match of the 2019-20 season and was expected to be out of the line-up for eight to ten months, preventing him from participating with Germany for UEFA Euro 2020, before the tournament was postponed.
+Süle tore his anterior cruciate ligament in the 12th minute of the team's eighth league match of the 2019-20 season and was expected to be out of the line-up for eight to ten months, preventing him from participating with Germany for UEFA Euro 2020, before the tournament was postponed.
 On 8 August 2020, Süle played against Chelsea in the Champions League, marking his first match since October 2019.
 He then started from the bench in the later games in the Champions League.
 On 23 August 2020, Süle came on from the bench in the 2020 UEFA Champions League Final and replaced Jérôme Boateng after he suffered an early injury.
 He won the Champions League, completing the continental treble for that season.

 On 9 December 2020, Süle scored his first Champions League goal in a 2–0 win over Lokomotiv Moscow.

 Borussia Dortmund

 Süle agreed to join Borussia Dortmund starting from the 2022–23 season on a free transfer on a four-year contract.
+On 22 October 2022, he recorded his first goal and assist for the club in a 5–0 win over Stuttgart.